 About 70 percent of physics and astronomy graduates go on to graduate school.
 With help from the department’s in-house recruiting office, they win acceptance to some of the best graduate programs in the country.

-First-year students in astronomy may apply for the Shoemaker-Strickler Memorial Scholarship, which offers full tuition, fees, and a book allowance.
+Several scholarships are available for undergraduate astronomy majors.
+For example, first-year students may apply for the Shoemaker-Strickler Memorial Scholarship, which offers full tuition, fees, and a book allowance.
 The Strayer-Rairden Scholarship in Physics provides a renewable $1,000 award to a highly qualified applicant who has declared physics or astronomy as a major.
 Astronomy students also have been recipients of Presidential, Old Gold, and Goldwater Scholarships.

 Apply to the College of Liberal Arts and Sciences.